Teaching LLMs ideas beyond their context limit

 Abstraction consists of converting a set of ideas into a smaller set of ideas which abstract away irrelevant (for the context at hand, or similar contexts) details to leave only the necessary details.
 These ideas can then be used in a single (or fewer than would otherwise be required) instances of the LLM as a result of being able to fit within the context window.

-There are strong similarities between the abstraction technique and the parallelisation technique.
-The difference is probably a matter of degree.
 Specifically, abstraction involves abstracting away details which aren’t relevant to a given context.
 The more “given context” refers to a class of problems which the AGI expects to need to solve, rather than the particular problem at hand, the more distinct the abstraction technique is from the parallelisation technique.

 At the extreme where the “given context” = the current idea needing to be solved, abstraction is equivalent to parallelisation.

-If you found this interesting, have feedback or are working on something related, let’s get in touch: twitter (@0xdist) or schedule a 30 min call
+If you found this interesting, have feedback or are working on something related, let’s chat: twitter (@0xdist) or schedule a 20 min call

 Distbit